-The 2 common types of vinegar that are widely available are: White Distilled Vinegar and Apple Cider Vinegar.
+The 2 common types that are widely available are: White Distilled Vinegar and Apple Cider Vinegar.

 White Vinegar, also called distilled vinegar, has many uses around the house.
 It contains between 4 – 7 % acetic acid and 93-96% water .

 Vinegar is generally safe to use with caution.
 It is used in cooking, cleaning and some health regimes White Vinegar is the one that is most often used in homemade weed killer recipes.

 Does Vinegar Weed Killer Really Work?

 Okay, this is the big question.
 Sure its great that the recipe uses common household items that you will find in almost anyone cupboard.
 But, does it really kill weeds?

 Well, yes and no. You were afraid I was going to say that – weren’t you?

 Vinegar does not move through the plant like some weed killer sprays do.
 It can kill some weeds and other plant material that it touches.

-But, before you cast your garden weeding woes aside, you need to understand the limitations of DIY vinegar weed killer recipes.
+But, before you cast your garden weeding woes aside, you need to understand the limitations of natural weed killer recipes.